Russia-Ukraine war: Kyiv faces 'critical' power outages amid bombings, winter snows

 Kyiv is the largest city in Ukraine, with an estimated population of about 3 million.
 Odesa, the nucleus of Ukraine’s agriculture exports, is the third most populous city, with about 1 million people.

-With temperatures falling and Kyiv seeing its first winter snow, officials were working to restore power nationwide amid heavy bombardments of the war on Ukrainian civilian infrastructure during the past month.
+With temperatures falling and Kyiv witnessing its first winter snow, officials were working to restore power nationwide amid heavy bombardments of the war on Ukrainian civilian infrastructure during the past month.

 (With inputs from agencies)